vadimdemedes/pastel/README.md

 #### Descriptions

-Pastel also offers a zero-API way of adding description to your commands and options.
+Pastel also offers a zero-API way of adding descriptions to your commands and options.
 Simply add a comment that starts with 3 slashes (`///`) above the command or option you want to describe and Pastel will automatically parse it.
 For example, here's how to add a description to your command: